Apply to Wellmark

 To avoid being terminated from Wellmark's provider network(s), you must complete the document and return to Wellmark within the timeframe identified in the notice.

-Hospital-based practitioners are radiologists,, pathologists, anesthesiologists, hospitalists, certified registered nurse anesthetists, and emergency room physicians practicing exclusively in a hospital or other facility setting.
-These practitioners need to enroll with Wellmark.
+Hospital-based practitioners are radiologists, pathologists, anesthesiologists, hospitalists, certified registered nurse anesthetists, and emergency room physicians practicing exclusively in a hospital or other facility setting.
+These practitioners need to apply to Wellmark.
 However, depending on the situation, these practitioners may not need to execute a contract for participation with Wellmark:

 Hospital Billing for Services